ludocode/pottery/docs/faq.md

 ## Why does Pottery exist?

 Pottery is designed to provide fast, high-level data structures in plain C programs.
 The goal is to make it as easy to declare a strongly-typed data structure in C as it is in Java, C++, or any other language with built-in support for templates or generics.
-In these languages it's really easy to write `std::vector<MyType>` or `ArrayList<MyType>` for example.
-Pottery makes it almost as easy in C.
+In those languages it's really easy to write `std::vector<MyType>` or `ArrayList<MyType>` for example.
+Pottery makes it _almost_ as easy in C.

 A major objection that C++ programmers have to using C over C++ is that the STL exists.
 C programmers often hear "Why didn't you just use C++?
 You could just use `std::map` and be done!"
-Pottery can greatly reduce the value of that argument.
-There are many reasons to use C over C++ and other languages.
-Having easy-to-use high-level data structures can tip the scales back in favor of C.
+Pottery can reduce the strength of that argument.
+There are many reasons to use C over C++ or other languages.
+Having easy-to-use high-level data structures can continue to tip the scales in favour of C.

-In addition, Pottery can be used in situations where the STL is inappopriate, for example in OS kernels or in microcontrollers.
+In addition, Pottery can be used even in C++ in situations where the STL is inappopriate, for example in OS kernels or in microcontrollers.
 It provides low-level intrusive containers and algorithms for resource-constrained platforms without a memory allocator.
-There are also many high-level language interpreters and runtimes that are written in C rather than C++ where Pottery could be useful.
+There are also many pre-existing software projects that are written in C rather than C++ where Pottery could be useful.

 ## Doesn't this bloat compiled binary size?